teamyellowfish/join-our-team/questions.md

        9. Refer [Features section](#features-for-the-erp-system) for other details.

      #### Features for the ERP system:
-     1. Use [AdminLTE template](https://adminlte.io/themes/v3/) or you can use any other template.
+     1. Use <a href="https://adminlte.io/themes/v3/" target="_blank">AdminLTE template</a> or you can use any other template.
      2. Sign Up (Must use Laravel Auth).
      3. Sign In (Must use Laravel Auth).
      4. User log out (Must use Laravel Auth).